COP4934-Team10/Everglades/Codebase/Methods/_build_groups().md

 ```

 ## Returns
-A dict with the unit type as the key and the number of units per group as the value.
+A dict with the group number as the key and the unit name and number of units per group as the value.

 ## Parameters
 |Parameter      |Description        |